 23. Silfra Fissure Snorkeling

 Silfra is one of the world’s most unusual places to go snorkeling, and it’s only accessible to Icelanders.
-Silfra is a lava fissure that runs between the American and European continents, near Thingvellir Lake about an hour from Reykjavik.
+Silfra is a lava fissure between the American and European continents, near Thingvellir Lake, about an hour from Reykjavik.
 The water in Silfra is some of the clearest in the world, and the visibility is incredible – up to 100 meters!

 Silfra is also incredibly unique because you can actually touch both continental plates while snorkeling.
 This makes Silfra an ideal two-day trip from Reykjavik to explore Iceland.
-There are many different Silfra tours available, but one of the most popular is a pick-up tour from Reykjavik.
+Many different Silfra tours are available, but one of the most popular is a pick-up tour from Reykjavik.

 These tours run throughout the year and last approximately five hours.
-There are a lot more snorkel tours at Silfra – see the full list here.
+There are many more snorkel tours at Silfra – see the complete list here.
 So what are you waiting for?
 Book your Silfra tour today.